Virtual Services

 Making a workspace isolated

-An isolated workspace will be able to reuse a namespace already used by another workspace, but its resources (layers, styles, etc …) can only be retrieved when using that workspace virtual services and will only show up in those virtual services capabilities documents.
+An isolated workspace will be able to reuse an XML namespace already used by another workspace, but its resources (layers, styles, etc …) can only be retrieved when using that workspace virtual services and will only show up in those virtual services capabilities documents.

 The following situation will be valid: